 - After three or four hours, the ribs are done cooking, so remove them from the oven and set the oven to broil on High.
 [Updated Note: three hours gives you slightly firmer ribs while four hours gives you soft fall off the bone.
 I like to go about 3:15 to 3:30 myself].

 - The next step is tricky because you want to drain the pouches of ribs, which are now filled with liquid after cooking.
-Carefully make a small opening in the pouches and drain them into the sink or some other container.
+Carefully make a small opening in the pouches and drain them into a heat safe container or bowl.
 You may need to move the ribs from the tray to do this.
 The idea is to get rid of the liquid without spilling that liquid all over the baking tray.
 You can save the liquid and make a gravy or glaze using it or just wait until it cools and discard it in the trash in a sealed container (plumbing apparently doesn’t like grease!).

 - With the liquid gone, open up the pouches and let the ribs breathe!
 They will look a little strange at first, but that’s ok!